Carlos Hank González: Biography

 Carlos Hank González was born in Santiago Tianguistenco in the State of Mexico.
-He graduated from the Escuela Nacional de Toluca as a primary education teacher and from the Normal Superior (Teacher's College) de México as a professor of history and biology.
+His father, Jorge Hank Weber, was a German émigré who married a Mexican woman (thus, Hank wasn't eligible to be president since it was required under law to be Mexican-born as well his parents, until bills were amended in 1993).
+Hank graduated from the Escuela Nacional de Toluca as a primary education teacher and from the Normal Superior (Teacher's College) de México as a professor of history and biology.
 From 1947 to 1951 he was a teacher at the Secundaria Federal de Atlacomulco.
 To supplement his income, he sold candy on the side.
 He grew and exchanged his small businesses into larger ones, along the way adding names of prominent politicians to his list of contacts.
 He founded a business empire of banking and transportation interests.
 In 1999, Forbes estimated his wealth at about US$1.3 billion.

 He married Guadalupe Rhon, with whom he had five children, 3 boys and 2 girls.
 He is the father of Carlos Hank Rhon, Cuauhtemoc Hank Rhon, and Jorge Hank Rhon and grandfather of Carlos Hank González who now heads the company called Grupo Financiero Interacciones.